Seek out just about any list naming the “most expensive cities in the world,” and chances are that London, England, will be on it.

 If you want to go a bit further beyond the UK, good news — Europe has quite a few options when it comes to low-cost airlines.
 While airlines like RyanAir, EasyJet and Jet2 may not have the best reputations when it comes to comfort and customer service, the cheap prices may help take away the sting somewhat.

-What other money-saving tips do YOU have for London?
+What other money-saving tips do YOU have for London on a budget?